-This type of cloud is simply the combination of two or more cloud servers, i.e. private, public or community combined in a single architecture, but which remains a single individual unit.
+This type of cloud is simply the combination of two or more cloud servers, i.e. private, public, or community combined in a single architecture, but which remains a single individual unit.
 This configuration is commonly used by large companies.
-Important data is generally preferred in a private cloud and public domain support services, such as search, email, blogs, CRM, etc.
+Important data is generally preferred in private cloud and public domain support services, such as search, email, blogs, CRM, etc.

 Benefits of Cloud Computing: